 Recipes or formulas created prior to this release will open with the label format you previously selected for each recipe.
 You can easily modify existing Recipe records to show new label formats.

 Note: Both the preexisting and new label formats will be available in Genesis as we transition through effective and compliance date timelines.
 The format options will include the appropriate regulations for both.
-Be mindful with your labeling and remember, our Support team is on hand to help you out.
+Be mindful of your labeling and remember, our Support team is on hand to help you out.

 The Supplement Facts format also incorporates the larger, bolder declaration of Calories, additional formatting, and nutrient changes.

 With the new dietary fiber definition, we have added 6 more nutrient fields.
-As a result, there are now 9 total Fiber-related nutrients:
+As a result, there are now 9 total fiber-related nutrients: